Common Types of Experiential Therapy

 Creating art is one of the most popular experiential therapy techniques.
 This is because creating art can help individuals express the thoughts and emotions that are laying dormant in the minds.
 Creating art can also help individuals work through their negative thoughts and emotions in a productive manner.

-Who Would Benefit Most From Experiential Therapy
+Who Can Benefit from Experiential Therapy in Memphis?

 Many individuals would benefit from receiving experiential therapy at the healing center.
 Individuals that struggle to step outside of themselves and connect with their emotions while in addiction treatment could benefit from experiential healing.
 Individuals at the healing center that also struggle to connect with their therapists and fellow addiction treatment patients could also benefit from receiving experiential therapy.

-Who Would Not Benefit From Receiving Experiential Therapy
+Who May Not Benefit from Experiential Therapy

 Individuals that are not of an age or level of maturity to properly engage in certain forms of experiential healing would not benefit from them.
 For example, a young child may not be mature enough to handle practicing animal-assisted forms of therapy on their own yet.
 Therefore, such individuals would not benefit from this form of experiential therapy at the healing center.